jaumebecks/go-playground/concurrency/file-generator/README.md

 #### Results

-When dealing with concurrency, file generation time is decreased by 10x, directly proportional to the amount of goroutines provided
+When dealing with parallelism, file generation time is decreased by 10x, directly proportional to the amount of goroutines provided

 ```shell